CogitoNTNU/geoguessr-ai/data/street_view_images_collection/HowToCollectPictures.md

 ## Step 7 — Terms and agreements

-1. Make sure of the google account
+1. Make sure you are using the intended Google account you wish to use
 1. Hit the agree and continue button

 ![Google cloud](doc_pictures/7.png)